mgpinf/wezterm/docs/config/lua/keyassignment/InputText.md

     action = act.InputText {
       title = 'Edit and Send to Terminal', action = wezterm.action_callback(function(window, pane, result)
-        if result and result.text ~= '' then
+        -- result is nil if cancelled with ZQ or Ctrl-C if result and result.text ~= '' then pane:send_text(result.text)
-          pane:send_text(result.text)
         end